 Antonio Gomez did an awesome job with the Flash animation, which was standard back then.
 Now the standard is anything that works on an iPhone or iPad (HTML5, CSS, Java), which is NOT Flash.
 I never had a static version of the site that mobile devices could default to, and I didn’t want to update the site here in 2014.
 I still see Flash sites but they don’t work on phones, which is what everyone uses now.

-The book is now out of print.
+The book is now out of print [Nope.
+Fourth print still in print and available].
 It had four successful printings and Manic D’s Jen Joseph always has good things to say about the book.
 I haven’t sold a copy via the site in months.
 I may have sold ONE copy last year when I sent someone to the site.

 I still have copies left for sale!